The Coalition’s Legislative Initiative in 2013

-During the latter part of 2012 and the beginning of this year, the requirement of mandated state testing for schools that accept voucher/scholarship programs has been raised in the press and on some educational blogs.
+During the latter part of 2012 and the beginning of 2013, the requirement of mandated state testing for schools that accept voucher/scholarship programs was raised in the press and on some educational blogs.

 The Coalition of McKay Scholarship Schools has always supported Senator John McKay and the Legislature’s initial rationale for not requiring state testing for the McKay Scholarship Program.
 Their rationale was that the McKay Scholarship Program was designed for the diversity of children with disabilities, for whom one size does not fit all.
 Parents were to be able to choose schools whose programs and assessments met the needs of their children.